-Section 1203 Duties and Powers
+Section 1303 Duties and Powers

-- A. The Zoning Board of Appeals shall perform its duties and exercise its powers as provided in Act 184 of 1943, as amended, so that the objectives of this Ordinance shall be attained, the public health, safety, and welfare secured, and substantial justice done. - B. The Zoning Board of Appeals shall hear and decide those matters which it is specifically provided for in this ordinance and as provided for in Act 184 of 1943, as amended. - C. The Zoning Board of Appeals shall have the power to: - 1.
+A. The Zoning Board of Appeals shall perform its duties and exercise its powers as provided in the Zoning Act, as amended, so that the objectives of this Ordinance shall be attained, the public health, safety, and welfare secured, and substantial justice done.
+Amended 7.18.11

+- B. The Zoning Board of Appeals shall hear and decide only those matters which it is specifically provided for in this ordinance and as provided for in the Zoning Act, as amended.
+Amended 7.18.11 - C. The Zoning Board of Appeals shall have the power to: - 1.
 Hear and decide appeals from and review any order, requirements, decision or determination of the Zoning Administrator; - 2.
 Vary or modify any of the rules or provisions of this Ordinance; - 3.
 Interpret, upon request, the provisions of the this Ordinance in such a way as to carry out the intent and purpose of this Ordinance; - 4.
 Determine the precise location of the boundary lines between zoning districts when there is dissatisfaction with a decision made by the Zoning Administrator; - 5.
 Determine the parking space requirements of any use not specifically mentioned either by classifying it with one of the groups listed in Section 412 or by an analysis of the specific needs; - 6.
-Determine if a use is similar to an expressly permitted (either by right or conditionally) use within a specific district. - D. The concurring vote of a majority of the members of the Zoning Board of Appeals shall be necessary to revise any order, requirements, decision or interpretation of the Zoning Administrator or to decide in favor of an applicant any matter upon which they are required to pass under this Ordinance or to effect any variation in this Ordinance. - E. The Zoning Board of Appeals shall not have the power to alter or change the zoning district classification of any property, nor make any change in the terms or intent of this Ordinance.
+Determine if a use is similar to an expressly permitted (either by right or conditionally) use within a specific district. - D. The Zoning Board of Appeals shall not have the power to alter or change the zoning district classification of any property, nor make any change in the terms or intent of this Ordinance.

-Section 1204 Variances
+Section 1304 Variances

-- A. If there are practical difficulties due to the literal enforcement of the provisions of this Ordinance, the Board of Appeals may in specific cases grant a variance from the provisions of this Ordinance that will not be contrary to the public interest. - B. Any nonconforming use of neighboring lands, structures, or buildings shall not be considered grounds for the issuance of a variance. - C. The Zoning Board of Appeals shall make findings that the requirements of this Section have been met by the applicant. - D. The Zoning Board of Appeals shall further find that the reasons set forth in the application justify the granting of the variance, and that it is the minimum variance that will make possible the reasonable use of the land, building, or structure. - E. The Zoning Board of Appeals shall further find that the granting of the variance will be in harmony with the general purpose and intent of this Ordinance, and will not be injurious to the neighborhood, or otherwise detrimental to the public interest. - F. In granting any variance, the Zoning Board of Appeals may prescribe appropriate conditions and safeguards consistent with Section 1002C of this Ordinance.
-Violations of such conditions and safeguards, when made a part of the terms under which the variance is granted shall be deemed a violation of this Ordinance. - G. Under no circumstances shall the Zoning Board of Appeals grant a variance to allow a use not permissible under the terms of this Ordinance in the district involved, or any use expressly or by implication prohibited by the terms of this Ordinance in said district. - H. The Zoning Board of Appeals may reverse, affirm or modify an order, requirement, decision or determination based on an appeal made by a public official.
+- A. If there are practical difficulties due to the literal enforcement of the provisions of this Ordinance, the Board of Appeals may in specific cases grant a variance from the provisions of this Ordinance that will not be contrary to the public interest.
+Amended 7.18.11 - B. Any nonconforming use of neighboring lands, structures, or buildings shall not be considered grounds for the issuance of a variance. - C. The Zoning Board of Appeals shall make findings that the requirements of this Section have been met by the applicant. - D. The Zoning Board of Appeals shall further find that the reasons set forth in the application justify the granting of the variance, and that it is the minimum variance that will make possible the reasonable use of the land, building, or structure. - E. The Zoning Board of Appeals shall further find that the granting of the variance will be in harmony with the general purpose and intent of this Ordinance, and will not be injurious to the neighborhood, or otherwise detrimental to the public interest. - F. In granting any variance, the Zoning Board of Appeals may prescribe appropriate conditions and safeguards consistent with Section 1102C of this Ordinance.
+Violations of such conditions and safeguards, when made a part of the terms under which the variance is granted shall be deemed a violation of this Ordinance.

+- G. Under no circumstances shall the Zoning Board of Appeals grant a variance to allow a use not permissible under the terms of this Ordinance in the district involved, or any use expressly or by implication prohibited by the terms of this Ordinance in said district. - H. The Zoning Board of Appeals may reverse, affirm or modify an order, requirement, decision or determination based on an appeal made by a public official.
 All actions taken by the Zoning Board of Appeals must be in conformance with the Ordinance.

-Section 1205 Appeals
+Section 1305 Appeals